mrcnk/faasade/README.md

 #### Response

 Whatever the code in the file returns.
 If it's a valid JSON, it's gonna be parsed and returned as JSON.
 If not it's gonna be served as HTML.

+## Todo

+- [ ] Consider adding support for other languages and runtimes.
+- [ ] Consider allowing importing http modules (--experimental-network-imports) or Deno.
+- [ ] Consider adding a simple, Monaco editor-based web interface.
+- [ ] Consider adding GitHub repo support.
+- [ ] Consider sandboxing the code execution.
+- [ ] Add /gist/:gistId route to list all the runnable files in the Gist.
+- [ ] Add more tests.